pyeventsourcing/eventsourcing/README.md

-As shown below, an event sourced application object can be used as a context manager, which closes the application at the end of the block, closing the persistence subscriber.
+As shown below, an event sourced application object can be used as a context manager, which closes the application at the end of the block, closing the persistence subscriber and unsubscribing its event handlers.

-#### Run the application
+#### Step 6: run the application

 With an instance of the example application, again call the factory method register_new_entity() to register a new entity.
 Then, update an attribute by assigning a value.
 This time, the application's persistence subscriber will store the attribute changed event.
-You can use the new entity ID to retrieve the registered entity from the repository.
+You can now use the entity ID to retrieve the registered entity from the repository.
 You can see the new attribute value is persisting across instantiations of the entity.

-Finally, discard the entity and see the repository raises a key error when an attempt is made to obtain the discarded entity.
+Finally, discard the entity.
+Observe that the repository raises a key error exception when an attempt is made to get an entity that has been discarded.

 ```python